Parent–teacher association: PTO board

 A PTO generally consists of a board.
 These members may include a president, vice president, secretary and treasurer.
-They may also include various specialty positions, such as hospitality or programs.
+They may also include various specialty positions, such as hospitality, or programs.
 The board typically governs the PTO by creating and voting on meeting dates, general meeting programs, etc.

 PTO versus PTA

-A PTO is not the same as a parent-teacher association (PTA).
-They are similar in that both promote parent participation, but PTA takes a more active role in developing programs, advocacy and training.
+A PTO is not the same as a parent–teacher association (PTA).
+They are similar in that both promote parent participation, but the PTA takes a more active role in developing programs, advocacy, and training.
 PTA operates at the school building, district, state and national levels and works on policy to better support children.
 Local PTA units set their own goals and missions, but they also join together to advocate and partner as a larger group.
-PTA is membership based and uses money from dues to offer staff support and grants, and to develop national programs, such as their Reflections arts in education program and their Standards for Family-School Partnerships implementation guide.
+PTA is membership based and uses money from dues to offer staff support and grants and to develop national programs, such as their Reflections arts in education program and their Standards for Family-School Partnerships implementation guide.
 A PTO is unaffiliated, local and does not pay dues to a national umbrella organization.

 Activities

-PTO's encourage parent, teacher and community involvement by providing programs that facilitate so these activities may include bicycle safety, drug awareness, energy conservation, reading programs, science programs, math programs and pedestrian safety.
+PTOs encourage parent, teacher, and community involvement by providing programs that facilitate various activities, including bicycle safety, drug awareness, energy conservation, reading programs, science programs, math programs, and pedestrian safety.

 PTO parents get involved by supporting their students, teachers and staff.
 Parents can volunteer to be room parents to assist with class parties or field trips.
 They can help set up at a carnival or health fair.
 They can help teachers and staff by making copies for the class.

 Teachers and staff may become involved by helping to plan events that encourage the education of the students.
 These may include workshops, tutoring or special family nights (math, science, reading).

 The students reap the benefits by the involvement and support of all the adults involved in the PTO.
 The PTO supports the educational goals of the school, thus extending those goals to the students.